Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Analytics Platform System (PDW)

 The -E option ignores possible user name and password environment variable settings such as SQLCMDPASSWORD.
 If the -E option is used together with the -U option or the -P option, an error message is generated.

 Enabled.
 For more information, see Always Encrypted.
 Only master keys stored in Windows Certificate Store are supported.
 The -g switch requires at least sqlcmd version 13.1.
 To determine your version, execute

 sqlcmd -?.
-For more information, see Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication.
+For more information, see Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory Authentication.
 The -A option is not supported with the -G option.

--G option only applies to Azure SQL Database and Azure Data Warehouse.
+-G option only applies to Azure SQL Database and Azure Synapse Analytics.